 Care about net neutrality?
 You should.

-It's the simple idea that information is a fundamental right, and access to it should be open and free for all.
-It is the idea that an internet service company like Comcast or Verizon shouldn't be able to dictate what you do online any more than a phone company should be able to tell you what to talk about with your friends.
+It's the simple idea that an internet service company like Comcast or Verizon shouldn't be able to dictate what you do online any more than a phone company should be able to tell you what to talk about with your friends.